-The proprietary C. Link (control link) connection allows multiple 702T, 702T, 722, and 744T recorders to be connected and clocked together.
-The C. Link also enables the CL-1 Remote Control and Keyboard interface to control the 702T with an attached keyboard or via switch closures.
+The proprietary C. Link (control link) connection allows multiple 702, 702T, 722, and 744T recorders to be connected and clocked together.
+C. Link also enables connection to external keyboards and switch contacts using the CL-1 Remote Control and Keyboard Interface.

-When linked, recorders have a master/slave relationship.
-When the master recorder enters record, the slave unit will roll, as well.
+When linked, 7-Series recorders have a master/slave relationship.
+When the master recorder enters record, the slave unit(s) will also begin recording.
 Multiple units can be daisy-chained together to record many tracks.
 The C. Link protocol links carries the following data: